Paul Skenes Stats, Bio & Cy Young Odds

 Paul Skenes Career Stats

-Paul Skenes Odds to Win NL Cy Young Award
+Paul Skenes Odds to win NL Cy Young Award

-As of Thursday, Sept.
-11, Phillies teammate Christopher Sanchez continues to have the second-best odds to win the NL Cy Young, but the gap has grown so much that Skenes appears to be the betting lock to win.
-Sanchez’s odds were +1600, via ESPNBet.
+As of Sept.
+25, Phillies teammate Christopher Sanchez continues to have the second-best odds to win the NL Cy Young, but the gap has grown so much that Skenes appears to be the betting lock to win.
+Sanchez’s odds were +1400, via ESPNBet.

-Paul Skenes Game Log
+Paul Skenes 2025 MLB Game Log

 Paul Skenes All-Star Game Stats